|Elliott Sound Products||Using HEXFETs in High Fidelity Audio|

 As it transpires, the design I was looking at was unsuitable for the intended purpose, because the quiescent current needed to remove crossover distortion was too high to be practical.
 In many cases, the lowest heat output possible is highly desirable, and HEXFETs are simply unsuited to any application where very low Iq is desirable or necessary.
-Lateral MOSFETs would be fine, but are too expensive for the application (in case anyone was wondering).
+Lateral MOSFETs would be fine, but are too expensive for my customer's application (in case anyone was wondering).

 Bias stability is definitely an issue as discussed above.
 It is commonly (and erroneously) stated that MOSFETs are 'safe' because they have a positive temperature coefficient, so as a device gets hotter, its drain-source (RDS(on)) resistance increases.
 This much is true, but this alleged 'benefit' is actually completely useless in a linear circuit.
 (It can also cause major problems in switching circuits, but that's another topic altogether and will not be covered here.)

 What is not commonly noted is that all MOSFET devices have a fairly high negative temperature coefficient for the gate-source threshold voltage (Vth).
 At the gate-source voltages needed to obtain typical bias currents, even a small temperature increase causes a large drain-source current increase, so the use of a carefully designed bias servo (Q5, R5 and R6 in the Figure 4 schematic) is absolutely essential.
 This point is made above, but is sufficiently important that repetition will not go astray.